TuyishimireEric/HTML/README.md

 # My projects and about section

-> This is my portfolio website.
+> This is a collaborative personal portfolio website.

+> In this project, I have collaborated with my coding partner  @eaesmat who helped me a lot in various modification and Linter configuration.
-> It contain my description, projects, skills and framework and my contacts.
+> This project contains personal description, projects, skills and contacts.

 ## Built With

 - HTML